(Photo from Wiki Media Commons)

 "Hey everyone, it's dinnertime," Toru shouted.
 "Oh, we have an extra dish, Tamago, thanks to Kaz."

 My Tamago was sad-looking, not servable to the customers, but, at least, we were able to eat it.
 That was good.
 I did not feel so bad.
 After all, it was just my first attempt.
-I knew that some chefs would spend years to master a dish.
+I knew that some chefs would spend years mastering a dish.

 I practiced it every day for the following thirty days.
 Toru served my Tamago as makanai every night.
 Everyone enjoyed my Tamago.
 My Tamago was looking better and better every day.
 After two weeks, my Tamago was not a broken lump anymore.